The American Communities Program, 2024-26

 Submission guidelines are at the end of the announcement.

-Through our theme, we offer an opportunity to test, question, and reimagine our ways of conceptualizing and experiencing time.
-We seek original research proposals that analyze, in some way, issues of time and temporality and the unique ways in which they are represented in humanities-based inquiry.
+Through our theme, we offer an opportunity to analyze, question, and reimagine historical, current, and possible re/constructions both material and immaterial (of the built environment, language, ideologies, aesthetics and genre, systems and structures, to name just a few).
+We seek original research proposals that analyze, in some way, issues of re/constructions and the unique ways in which they occur and are represented in humanities-based inquiry.
 We especially encourage submissions that interrogate and theorize the theme and do not take it as a face-value starting point; we invite faculty to interpret the theme broadly.

 Questions we may ask include, but are not limited to, the following:

-• How are various ways of experiencing time represented aesthetically and formally, including in terms of narrative structure?
+- How are issue of re/construction represented aesthetically and formally, including in terms of narrative structure, genre, and medium?

-• What material and imaginative conditions are required to manifest alternate futures?
+- What material and imaginative conditions are required to manifest particular re/constructions?

 Tenured and tenure-track faculty at Cal State LA are invited to submit proposals for two different fellowship programs: 1) ACP Working Group Fellowships (working groups may include graduate and advanced undergraduate students) and 2) ACP Individual Fellowships.